swag-lang/swag/README.md

     @print("Hello mad world !\n")
 }
 ```
-A version that uses the *print* function in the standard *Core* module :
+A version that uses the `print` function in the `Std.Core` module :

 ``` swift
 #main